linode/docs/docs/guides/databases/cassandra/how-to-install-cassandra-across-multiple-datacenters/index.md

 To install Cassandra, follow these steps.
 Unless otherwise specified, execute the following commands on every node in the Cassandra cluster.

 1. Ensure the system is up to data.
-Reboot the system if necessary.
+Reboot the system if necessary:

     ```command
     sudo apt-get update -y && sudo apt-get upgrade -y
     ```

-2. Cassandra requires the use of a Java runtime.
+1. Cassandra requires the use of a Java runtime.
 There are several different versions of Java to choose from, including OpenJDK and Oracle Java.
 This guide uses OpenJDK 11.
-Install OpenJDK using `apt`.
+Install OpenJDK using `apt`:

     ```command
     sudo apt install default-jre
     ```

-3. Use the `java -version` command to confirm OpenJDK 11 is installed.
+1. Use the `java -version` command to confirm that OpenJDK 11 is installed:

     {{< note >}}
     Cassandra does not require the Java compiler or JDK, but many administrators choose to install it anyway.
 Optionally install the default JDK using the command `sudo apt install default-jdk`.